devfile/devfile-docker-plugin/README.md

 # Intro

-This package contains a WIP runner for [Devfiles](https://docs.devfile.io/) to be used in MDE.
+This package contains a WIP runner for [Devfiles](https://docs.devfile.io/).

 It takes as input a Devfile, converts it to a Compose project and executes it using a Docker daemon.
 The binary can be used as a Docker CLI plugin.